SamMSalem/Diabetes-USA-Analysis/README.md

       - What are the top 20 counties/states with the highest overall cases of diagnosed diabetes?
       - How does the percentage of children in poverty correlate with diagnosed diabetes rates at the county level?
       - Is there a relationship between race and ethnicity and the prevalence of obesity and physical inactivity in a county?
       - What is the relationship between the overall obesity rate and the diagnosed diabetes rate at the county level?
-      - Which counties have a high percentage of diagnosed diabetes?
-      - Is there a relationship between child Poverty and the prevalence of diabetes?

 ## The Analysis: